-High school students who wish to forgo their final year of high school may apply for admission to Lyon.
+High school students wishing to forgo their final year of high school may apply for admission to Lyon.
 Their applications will be reviewed in the same manner as those of high school graduates.
-It is recommended that the student make some provision to complete a senior-level English course.
+The College recommends such students make some provision to complete a senior-level English course.
 Early admission candidates will be admitted on their "ability to benefit" from a Lyon education, as determined by their academic transcript and standardized test scores.